What Is Vicodin?

 It is vital to learn to spot these symptoms and know what you need to do in case of an overdose, especially if your loved one uses Vicodin.
 Consider these symptoms as a medical emergency and seek immediate medical intervention.

 Many people who inject or snort Vicodin effectually develop an addiction to it.
-According to the Drug Enforcement Agency, this medication falls under Schedule II of controlled substances, having been upgraded from Schedule III in 2014.
+This medication falls under Schedule II of controlled substances, having been upgraded from Schedule III in 2014.
 The DEA voted to impose tighter restrictions to avoid fraud and protect users from misuse or abuse of the drug.

 Diagnosing the Addiction